Full TitleA Phase Ib Study of AZD1775 and Olaparib in Patients with Refractory Solid Tumors

 The purpose of this study is to find the highest doses of AZD1775 and olaparib that can be given together in patients with advanced solid tumors that continue to grow despite other treatments.
 Both of these drugs are designed to block DNA repair in cancer cells.

 AZD1775 is an investigational drug that could prevent a protein called Wee1 from stopping the cancer cell to repair DNA damage.
 Olaparib blocks the DNA repair effects of the PARP protein, thereby causing cancer cells to die.
-Olaparib is approved for treating women with recurrent ovarian cancer; its use in combination with AZD1775 in this study is considered investigational.
+Olaparib is approved for treating some patients with ovarian cancer and breast cancer; its use in combination with AZD1775 in this study is considered investigational.
 Both AZD1775 and olaparib are taken orally (by mouth).

 To be eligible for this study, patients must meet several criteria, including but not limited to the following: